curvenote/blog/content/2021/data-driven-latex-templates.md

     corresponding: null
     email: null
     roles: null
-    affiliations: null
+    affiliations:
+      - Curvenote
 name: building-data-driven-latex-templates-for-curvenote
 oxa: oxa:DOHMeg040aVXqR51yjBy/ea0jxy5eSPndzWVUXhi2
 ---

 # Data driven LaTeX templates

 +++ {"oxa":"oxa:DOHMeg040aVXqR51yjBy/6Ikye3xJxigOKHSr5fcJ.5"}

-As a scientific author today you pick your template *before* you start writing: what journal, what thesis template, what conference.
+As a scientific author today you pick your template _before_ you start writing: what journal, what thesis template, what conference.
 If your work gets rejected, needs to be submitted somewhere else, or you want to share in another medium like a blog or presentation: these initial choices hold you back and it takes time and effort to migrate your work.
-At Curvenote we are flipping this idea: *pick your template last*!
+At Curvenote we are flipping this idea: _pick your template last_!

 We believe in sharing science in different mediums and formats to improve accessibility — in blogs, papers, thesis, presentations, and interactive websites.
 To do this, you need exacting control over a templating engine that is data-driven and structured, and you need a writing tool that helps you structure your content such that it can be reused in multiple ways.
 At Curvenote, this is core to what we do.